How To Make 2-Ingredient Edible St. Patrick’s Day Moon Dough

 Discover this edible St. Patrick’s Day Moon Dough Recipe made with just 2 simple ingredients: flour and vegetable oil!
 The perfect sensory play activity for kids of all ages!

-This post may contain affiliate links and I could earn a small commission at no cost to you.
-However, I will never recommend anything that I do not believe in or use myself.
+Always supervise children during sensory play.
+See full disclaimer here.
+This post may contain affiliate links, which means I may earn a small commission if you make a purchase through these links, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+I only recommend products I personally use and love!
 You can read more about my disclosure policy here.

 St. Patrick’s Day is such a fun time to sprinkle in some extra creativity with your little ones.
 But if you’re like me, you want something easy, safe, and engaging for those curious kiddos who love to taste everything they touch.